FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 or `fabric-loader` (the former is preferred).
 The minimum compatible Loader version will determine the compatibility level.

-If no Loader dependency is specified, the minimum compatability level (equivalent to Fabric Loader 0.9.2) is used.
+If no Loader dependency is specified, the minimum compatibility level (equivalent to Fabric Loader 0.9.2) is used.

 **Note:** It is strongly encouraged to declare the minimum Fabric Loader dependency a mod is tested against!